Yin Chengzong: Early life and education

 Yin was born in 1941 on the "Piano Island" of Gulangyu Island in Xiamen, Fujian.
 At this time, Gulangyu was part of an International Settlement that was established in 1902, which allowed for Western and Chinese culture to interact with one another.
 As such, Yin was gradually influenced by Western music as a child.
 At 3-years old, Yin started playing the piano.
 He held his first recital at 9-years old where he played works by Chopin and Schubert alongside revolutionary Chinese songs like The Sky above the Liberated Areas.

 At 12-years old, Yin left Gulangyu to attend the preparatory school of Shanghai Conservatory of Music where he first met with pianist Li Jialu, who was also from Gulangyu Island.
 Li helped teach young pianists, such as Yin and Gu Shengying.
 Yin also studied under the Soviet music teachers D.M.
 Serov, A.G.
 Tatulyan, and T.P.
 Kravtchenko.
 In 1959, he won the first prize at the World Youth Gala Piano Competition in Vienna.
 Due to his performance at Vienna, the Soviets selected him to study at the Leningrad Conservatory in 1960, where it was intended that Yin would study there for 5-years.
 In 1962, he and American pianist Susan Starr were the second-prize winners of the International Tchaikovsky Competition held in the USSR.
 However, political relations between China and the USSR soured in the Sino-Soviet split, forcing Yin to return back to China and study at the Central Conservatory of Music in Beijing.

 On December 31, 1963, the government arranged for a small concert at the Central Conservatory whose programme was selected by Jiang Qing (Mao Zedong's wife), with Yin and Liu Shikun playing the piano.
 Yin played one foreign (Chopin's Scherzo No. 2) and one Chinese (his own Yangge Dance).
-Mao was in attendance and met with Yin, encouraging him to research more music based off national elements and to write more compositions that expressed Chinese traditions on the piano.
+Mao was in attendance and met with Yin, encouraging him to research more music based on national elements and to write more compositions that expressed Chinese traditions on the piano.
 Yin graduated from the Central Conservatory in 1965.